top of page

 The Wednesday Night Race League of the New Jersey Ski and Snowboard Council has been held at Mountain Creek's South Peak.
 For years past, the Met League venue was at Tuxedo Ridge, and before that at Hidden Valley.

-Unfortunately, there will be no program for 2022/2023, although see below for the background.
+Unfortunately, there was no program for 2022/2023, although see below for the background.

 Fingers crossed for future years.